Apple's wireless earbuds.

 As mentioned above, the first update to the AirPods will be the new AirPods charging case that will come out alongside the AirPower and will allow the AirPods to charge alongside the iPhone and Apple Watch.

-Later this year, says Bloomberg, Apple will introduce second-generation AirPods with an improved wireless chip that will enable "Hey Siri" functionality.
+Later in 2018, says Bloomberg, Apple will introduce second-generation AirPods with an improved wireless chip that will enable "Hey Siri" functionality.
 With a "Hey Siri" feature, AirPods users will be able to activate Siri without needing to double tap on the AirPods with a finger.

-KGI Securities analyst Ming-Chi Kuo believes Apple will introduce second-generation AirPods with a "smaller quartz component" in the second half of 2018, perhaps alongside the new 2018 iPhones.
+Apple analyst Ming-Chi Kuo also believes Apple will introduce second-generation AirPods with a "smaller quartz component" in the second half of 2018, perhaps alongside the new 2018 iPhones.

-Apple is also working on third-generation AirPods that are set to be released in 2019 with improved water resistance that will allow the AirPods to hold up to "splashes of water and rain."
+Apple is said working on third-generation AirPods that are set to be released in 2019 with improved water resistance that will allow the AirPods to hold up to "splashes of water and rain."
 The AirPods aren't likely to be entirely water resistant, however, and won't be able to be submerged in liquid.
+These third-generation AirPods are also rumored to include noise cancellation features and increase the distance that AirPods can be listened to away from an iPhone or iPad.

 Apple's High-End Over-Ear Headphones

-Apple may round out its audio wearable lineup with a set of high-end over-ear headphones, which, according to KGI Securities analyst Ming-Chi Kuo, are under development at Apple's Cupertino headquarters.
+Apple may round out its audio wearable lineup with a set of high-end over-ear headphones, which, according to Apple analyst Ming-Chi Kuo, are under development at Apple's Cupertino headquarters.

 Kuo says Apple is aiming to have "own-brand high-end over-ear headphones" with an "all-new design" that will be "as convenient as AirPods" but with superior sound quality.
 Given the information about "own-branded" and a new design, these headphones would presumably be separate from the current Beats-branded headphones that Apple sells.